top of page

 Geothermal energy is a type of energy taken from the heat generated by the Earth’s core.
 This energy is stored in rocks and fluids in the center of the Earth.
 It is used for cooking and heating systems, and the hot steam and water found in the underground reservoirs can be used for electricity generation.

-Geothermal water has been used to melt snow on roadways, heat districts and homes, and help grow plants
+Geothermal water has been used to melt snow on roadways, heat districts and homes, and help grow plants in greenhouses.

 bottom of page